 This very, very long run gives me a platform that will hopefully make a change...and in that way running saves my soul and my heart, not just my mind.

 Right now I am sinking a little...for the first time running has not felt like enough.
 There are more and more mornings lying in bed battling the racing heart, the feelings of worthlessness and the dread of 'showing up'.

-But... this last week I have found that actually, the running is helping - it hasn't taken the edge off the heart break or the longing for his company - it has shown me that I can still get up out of bed and run, and even enjoy it - immensely.
+But... this last week I have found that actually, the running is helping - it hasn't taken the edge off the full forces of this current circuit - it has shown me that I can still get up out of bed and run, and even enjoy it - immensely.

 And this long, long run to Melbourne has stayed true in my focus and will be what keeps me going, (along with my four exceptionally precious small people), every day until the sharp pain becomes a dull ache...there are bigger battles to fight than the ones in my own head.

 If you are looking for other bits to read about running and mental health here are a couple of links: